omeka/omeka-s-enduser/docs/sites/site_pages.md

 To add multiple items at once, click the "quick add" slider just above the list of items in the right hand drawer.
 This will add a checkbox to the left of each item.
 Check the boxes of those items you want to add to the block, then click the "Add selected" button at the bottom of the drawer.

 ![Select item drawer with quick add activated - every item in the view now has a checkbox.](../sites/sitesfiles/sitepg_selectitemQuick.png)

+### oEmbed

+Allows you to embed media from third-party websites such as Flickr, Vimeo, YouTube and more using the provided oEmbed link.

+![Input field for URL for oEmbed] (../sites/sitesfiles/sitepg_oEmbed.png)

 ### Page date and time